Understanding and caring for your skin during menopause

 Fine lines, Wrinkles, and Jowls

 Estrogen is vital for collagen production, which gives strength, plumpness, and structure to the skin.
 Studies have shown that collagen drops as much as 30% in the first five years of menopause, then approximately 2% every year thereafter.
-Reduced collagen levels mean the skin loses its tightness, resulting in fine lines, wrinkles, jowls, and a loss of jawline definition.
+Reduced skin collagen levels mean the skin loses its tightness and firmness, resulting in fine lines, wrinkles, jowls, sagging skin, slack skin, and a loss of jawline definition.
 You may also start to notice your skin feeling thinner than previously.

 What you can do: